sjma21/Simon-game/README.md

 Contributions:
 Contributions to the simon-game repository are welcomed from developers of all skill levels.
 Whether it's fixing bugs, enhancing existing features, or adding new functionalities, contributions are vital for the project's growth and improvement.

-License:
-The simon-game repository is licensed under the MIT License, granting users the freedom to use, modify, and distribute the software according to the terms specified in the license agreement.

-Acknowledgments:
-We extend our gratitude to the creators of the original Simon game for inspiring this digital adaptation, as well as to the open-source community for their valuable contributions and support.

-Note: This description provides a high-level overview of the simon-game repository and its contents.
-Additional details and specifications may be found within the repository's documentation and source code.

-Message ChatGPT…

-ChatGPT can make mistakes.
-Consider checking important information.
-ChatGPT